TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 - Report has a bar chart showing Total Profit by Month.

-- I conditionally formatted the bar chart to show different color in case of profit and loss in business.
+- I conditionally formatted the bar chart to show different color in case of profit and loss in the business.

 - Report has another horizontal bar chart which shows Profit by Sub Category of Items.